IoCHowTo/IoCTasks/130_UnityDependencyOfRootOnChild/README.md

   This has some related issues:

-  * If you resolve the parent depedency the injected reference depedens on used child container and its configuration.
+  * If you resolve the parent depedency then the injected reference depedens on used child container and its configuration.
   * In the case that such depedency is a singleton the injected dependency will come from first used child container.